-The Marantz 6300 is very popular these days and they command sometimes ridiculous prices.
+The Marantz 6300 is very popular these days and they command some pretty high prices.
 When it was released to the market in 1975 Marantz was still seen as making hi-end audio equipment.
 Of course, Superscope had owned them for some time by then and, while they did produce good equipment, the mid to late 1970’s stuff didn’t really live up to perceptions.
 The 6300 probably falls into that category.
-I know some people that like it’s look but others feel it is a little bulky and overdone.
+Some feel that it’s the best looking turntable ever while others feel it is a little bulky and overdone.
 A failed attempt to convey opulence they say.
 Now, I’m not saying the turntable is bad.
 It’s not.
 It’s a direct drive turntable with a DC servo motor, optical auto-off, and both vertical and lateral balancing.
-But, by that time most decent turntables had these features and more.
+But, by the time it came on the market, most decent turntables had those features and more.

 The Marantz 6300 sold for $249.95 in 1975 and was on the market until around 1977.
 I believe part of the reason for the high demand is that a lot of vintage audio enthusiasts own Marantz receivers and want to complete an all Marantz system.
 So, they need a Marantz turntable.
 Of course, an all Marantz system in the audio cabinet would look good!

 One nice aspect of the 6300 is that it has adjustable feet.
 This makes it easy to level the turntable.
 You can adjust them by turning the outer ring on the foot.
 Viewing from the top, turn the ring clockwise to elevate the base and counter-clockwise to lower it.